Kotlin/kotlin-koans-edu/Introduction/String templates/task.md

 ## String templates

-Triple-quoted strings are useful not only for multi-line strings, but also for creating regex patterns, you don't need to escape a backslash by a backslash.
+Triple-quoted strings are useful not only for multi-line strings, but also for creating regex patterns.
+You don't need to escape a backslash by a backslash.

-Below there is a pattern that matches a date in format `13.06.1992` (two digits, a dot, two digits, a dot, four digits):
+The following pattern matches a date in format `13.06.1992` (two digits, a dot, two digits, a dot, four digits):

 ```kotlin